With so many types of accounting software out there, it's only natural to feel a little overwhelmed.

 Financial Analysis & Decision Making

-The extent to which analytics are available can vary.
 Some programs make it easy to build out custom forecasting dashboards, track specific pain points, and build on-demand report templates, while others don't.
-If this is a priority for your company, be sure to consider the available options before making a choice.
+If this is a priority, look into the most interesting tools' offerings before you buy.

 Automated Tax Filing